menandmice/micetro_docs/guides/admin-manual/failover_management.rst

 Failover Relationship Parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-* Relationship Name
+* Failover Name
-   Select the relationship you want to use for the failover configuration or enter a name if you want to create a new relationship.
-If you choose an existing relationship, you will not be able to change any of the relationship properties and you can simply click OK to complete the failover configuration for the scope.

-* Partner Server
-   Enter the name or IP Address of the partner DHCP server with which failover should be configured.
-You can select from the list of Windows Server 2012 machines or you can type the host name or IP Address of the partner server.
+   The name for the the relationship.

-* Mode
+* Failover Mode
    Select the failover mode you want to use.
 You can choose between Hot standby and Load balance.

-* Role of Partner Server (Management Console only)
+* Partner Server
-   If you chose the Hot standby mode, you must choose the role of the partner server.
-You can choose between Standby and Active.
-If you choose Standby the current server will be Active and vice versa.

-* Maximum Client Lead Time
-   If you don’t want to use the default values, enter the new values in the hours and minutes edit fields.
+   Select the partner server with chich failover should be configured.

 * Addresses reserved for standby server
-   If you chose the Hot standby mode, you must enter the percentage of addresses that should be reserved to the standby server.
+   If you chose the Hot standby mode, you must set the percentage of addresses that should be reserved to the standby server.

-* Local server load balance percentage
+* Local Server Load Balance Percentage
-   If you chose the Load balance mode, you need to specify the load balance percentage to use on the local server.
+   If you chose the Load Balance mode, you must specify the load balance percentage to use on the local server.
 The remaining percentage will be used on the partner server.

+* Maximum Client Lead Time
+   If you don’t want to use the default values, enter the new values in seonds.

 * State Switchover Interval
-   Select this checkbox if you want to use Automatic State Switchover and specify the interval to use.
+   Specify an interval in seconds if Automatic State Switchover should be used.
+A value of zero means it's disabled.

-* Enable Message Authentication
+* Shared Secret for Message Authentication
-   Select this checkbox if you want to use message authentication between the DHCP servers.
-If the message authentication is enabled, you must provide a shared secret for the message authentication.
+   If you want to use message authentication between the DHCP servers, you must provide a shared secret for the message authentication.

 Replicating Failover Scopes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 When using a failover relationship, it is possible to replicate scope information between servers.
 This is possible for individual scopes, all scopes that share a failover relationship, or all scopes on a particular DHCP server.